 This is where modern pain understanding picks up.
 Research is now focusing on rewriting the traditional narrative of pain as a direct signal traveling from the point of injury, tissue damage, or harmful alteration of pressure or temperature stimuli up to the brain.
 This does happen often.
 Pain is an alarm system for the brain to let the person know that an injury requires attention to enhance survival.
 Through a host of complex chemical interactions, nociceptors under the skin are ready and waiting to detect any kind of changes that may signal injury, so they can then sound the alarm.
 Part of the alarm includes systems for creating inflammation, which only signals to other important cells to get to work on repair.

 It may increase swelling, which helps widen the channels of blood vessels, enabling the right repair and infection control teams of the immune system to reach the point of injury.
 It may also increase heat, which, as it turns out, is important because the entire immune system functions more efficiently at elevated temperatures.
-Pain is present, traveling through the peripheral nerves to the central nervous system of the spine and then the brain, to alert you to stop playing island hop and go get yourself to your favorite chair in the nurse’s station.
+Pain is present, traveling through the peripheral nerves to the central nervous system of the spine and then the brain, to alert you to stop playing island hop and go get yourself to your favourite chair in the nurse’s station.
 This is the standard operating process.
 (And think for a moment about how many times this will interfere with this process, casually applying ice packs to reduce heat and swelling or consuming anti-inflammatory medication immediately after impact…) In acute pain, this is all a very effective system, which typically results in our survival.

 But studies have already shown the variables involved in this process going off-piste.
 If the role of pain is to alert and protect, then there will naturally be concern about quickly avoiding danger before those pain signals become too debilitating.
 If there was a rabid dog in my sea of gravel when I took a dive, it would be very possible that I wouldn’t have even noticed a pain signal until my body dialled down the fight-or-flight response as I shot up to the top of a play structure out of the way of a miserable mutt.
 Countless studies have documented this experience, including cases of significant bodily harm where pain does not register until the body perceives it is in a place of safety to tend to the injury.
 Other studies have shown the opposite, with a classic story of a construction worker jumping onto a nail that pierced through his boot.
 He screamed in agony all the way to A&E where careful removal of the boot showed no physical damage to the foot at all (the nail went through his toes!).